Need Some Inspiration? Try Our Open Door Shows…

 These Open Door shows are completely free to join and open to absolutely everyone.
 You’re welcome to submit any questions you may have during the show and the guys will do their best to help.
 Check back here to watch recordings of previous shows, and to register for the next live show.
 We look forward to seeing you on the next one!

-We’re currently taking a summer break!
-The next show will be taking place at 7.00pm on Thursday 3rd September.
+The next show will be taking place at 7.00pm on Thursday 8th October.
 To join us live, simply click the button below.

 Watch our previous Open Door shows below:

 On this show we were joined by Dominic Perrin of Bey-Perrin Properties and he’s got one heck of a CV: from Bomb Disposal Officer for the British Army, to Airline Captain, to Property Developer – this was certainly an interesting chat!

 If you need funds to do development and want to know what’s happening right NOW, this is a must watch!

 William Lucey, commercial finance broker at Luc Capital Limited, joined us to talk about sourcing development finance from commercial lenders, reflecting on the current market conditions and how he thinks it could affect developers going forward.

 Contamination can often be hidden from view, and many developers acquire contaminated land unknowingly.
 Yet all too often the dreaded c-word can halt projects and create long-term problems and liabilities for the unsuspecting developer.

 So, how can you determine if land is contaminated before you buy it?

 And what can you do if it is?